Indicator Level

 1) Keep it manageable: This indicator is not intended to require detailed waste audits or precise weighing of all waste generated.
 Credible, well-documented, evidence-informed estimates are acceptable and preferable to not using the indicator because it might appear “too difficult”.

-2) A plan can be simple: If no waste management plan exists, agree on and document a basic set of minimum sustainable waste handling practices that are feasible for the project.
+4) A plan can be simple: If no waste management plan exists, agree on and document a basic set of minimum sustainable waste handling practices that are feasible for the project.
+For example: designate who is responsible for waste management at each facility; define how waste will be collected and stored safely; agree on basic segregation where feasible; define the disposal route and responsibilities; and keep simple evidence such as collection schedules.

-3) Group sites when needed: Where waste is generated across multiple facilities, group them and apply one estimation approach per group to keep data collection feasible.
+5) Group sites when needed: Where waste is generated across multiple facilities, group them and apply one estimation approach per group to keep data collection feasible.
+Use the same measurement unit across groups.

 Access Additional Guidance